 In no respect is this Determination to be seen as providing a minimum charge for any work.

 5 Restricted Practitioner category

-(a) The amendments brought in by the Legal Profession (Supreme Court and District Court) (Criminal) Determination 2016 remain in effect.
-Clause 5(e) of that Determination ceases to have effect with the introduction of this Determination.
+The amendments brought in by the Legal Profession (Supreme Court and District Courts) (Criminal) Determination 2016 remain in effect, other than clause 10(e) of that Determination.